nesaorg/Equivariant-Encryption-for-AI/README.md

 ## Nesa "Hack EE" Competition

-We invite the community to examine and test the security claims of our Equivariant Encryption approach.
+We invite the community to examine and test the security claims of Equivariant Encryption.
 As part of our commitment to transparency and continual refinement, we have organized a competition encouraging participants to probe for weaknesses and demonstrate potential exploits.

 For details, please visit:
 [https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/CONTEST.md](https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/CONTEST.md)